charkcl/charkcl/README.md

 - 👋 Hi, I’m @charkcl
 - 👀 I’m interested in < />
-- 🌱 I’m currently learning everything web3 and interesting crypto projects
+- 🌱 I’m currently learning everything web3 and crypto trading
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...fun projects?
 - 📫 How to reach me ...

 <!---